Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 * Added site health notice

 = 3.2.2 =
-* Fix: some single sites setup were having issues with multisite files being include.
+* Fix: some single sites setup were having issues with multisite files being included.

 = 3.2.1 =
 * Fix: error in regex, cause a fatal error in cases where a plus one already was showing in the settings menu